Clintal/wp-firebase-push-notification/README.md

-﻿# Firebase Push Notification
+﻿# Wordpress Firebase Push Notification

 ## Description

-Firebase cloud messaging (FCM) for Android and iOS on post first-time publish.
-Devices must subscribe to your FCM topic.
-Notify your users of new posts!
+ Notify your users of new posts with Firebase cloud messaging (FCM) for Android and iOS.
+Sends a FCM/push notification when a post is published for the first time.

 ## Requires